MainMeatBall/CTF/FHQ/steganography/1@100-Something_inside.md

 ## Writeup

 After downloading this archive we can try to unpack it, but it is impossible. `Wrong.rar is not RAR archive.
-No files to extract` is says.
+No files to extract` it says.
 What is it then?
 Let's use `file` utility on this file and we will find out that it is a `Wrong.rar: PNG image data, 1920 x 1080, 8-bit/color RGBA, interlaced`.
 Just change the extension from `.rar` to `.png` and you will have this image.

 ![Wrong-image](/FHQ/images/steganography/Wrong.png)